wzmf399443/crypto_test/README.md

 It's a simple demo for web UI testing and app API testing

-## Setup your development environment
+## Setup the development environment

 ### Install  pipenv